michaelkinnas/HUA-DIT-calculator-mips/README.md

-#MIPS Assembly simple calculator
+# MIPS Assembly, Simple Calculator & String Compare

-This is a simple calculator written in MIPS assembly as part of a semester assignment for the "Computer Architecture" course of Harokopio University of Athens"
+These programs are part of the 2nd semester assignment for the "Computer Architecture" course of Harokopio University of Athens

+## MIPS Assembly simple calculator

+A simple calculator that supports basic arithmetic functions as well as a memory function.

-## Supported operations
+### Supported operations
-Addition
+- Addition
-Subtraction
+- Subtraction
-Multiplication
+- Multiplication
-Division
+- Division
+- Memory save
-Memory
+- Memory recall

+## String compare

+Compare two strings similar to how strcmp() works in c.